elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-key-structural-elements-of-the-homeric-hymns.md

 subject: Art History and Literature
 file_name: what-are-the-key-structural-elements-of-the-homeric-hymns.md
 url: /learn/art-history-and-literature/questions/what-are-the-key-structural-elements-of-the-homeric-hymns
-score: 9.0
+score: -1.0
 related_article1:
-    id: 163906
+    id: 163891
     title: >-
-        Describe the nature of interactions among gods in Greek mythology and their impact on mythological stories.
+        How do female heroes in Greek mythology differ from their male counterparts in terms of roles and narratives?
-    subject: Art History and Literature
+    subject: Philosophy and Greek Myths
-    url: /learn/art-history-and-literature/questions/describe-the-nature-of-interactions-among-gods-in-greek-mythology-and-their-impact-on-mythological-stories
+    url: /learn/philosophy-and-greek-myths/questions/how-do-female-heroes-in-greek-mythology-differ-from-their-male-counterparts-in-terms-of-roles-and-narratives
 related_article2:
-    id: 163889
+    id: 163905
     title: >-
-        What distinguishes non-Olympian deities from Olympian gods in Greek mythology?
+        How have Greek myths been preserved and evolved over time through storytelling traditions?
-    subject: Art History and Literature
+    subject: Philosophy and Greek Myths
-    url: /learn/art-history-and-literature/questions/what-distinguishes-nonolympian-deities-from-olympian-gods-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/how-have-greek-myths-been-preserved-and-evolved-over-time-through-storytelling-traditions
 related_article3:
-    id: 163891
+    id: 163899
     title: >-
-        How do female heroes in Greek mythology differ from their male counterparts in terms of roles and narratives?
+        Describe a literary technique commonly used in ancient Greek literature and its purpose.
-    subject: Art History and Literature
+    subject: Philosophy and Greek Myths
-    url: /learn/art-history-and-literature/questions/how-do-female-heroes-in-greek-mythology-differ-from-their-male-counterparts-in-terms-of-roles-and-narratives
+    url: /learn/philosophy-and-greek-myths/questions/describe-a-literary-technique-commonly-used-in-ancient-greek-literature-and-its-purpose
 related_article4:
-    id: 163904
+    id: 163905
     title: >-
-        In what ways did Greek myths influence the values and beliefs of ancient Greek society?
+        How have Greek myths been preserved and evolved over time through storytelling traditions?
-    subject: Art History and Literature
+    subject: Philosophy and Greek Myths
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-greek-myths-influence-the-values-and-beliefs-of-ancient-greek-society
+    url: /learn/philosophy-and-greek-myths/questions/how-have-greek-myths-been-preserved-and-evolved-over-time-through-storytelling-traditions
 related_article5:
-    id: 163904
+    id: 163901
     title: >-
-        In what ways did Greek myths influence the values and beliefs of ancient Greek society?
+        How do character epithets function within Greek mythology, and why are they significant?
-    subject: Art History and Literature
+    subject: Philosophy and Greek Myths
-    url: /learn/art-history-and-literature/questions/in-what-ways-did-greek-myths-influence-the-values-and-beliefs-of-ancient-greek-society
+    url: /learn/philosophy-and-greek-myths/questions/how-do-character-epithets-function-within-greek-mythology-and-why-are-they-significant
 ---

 &nbsp;